-Size: Approximately 9 1/2 inches tall.
+Size: Approximately 9 inches tall

 Material: The wood this Jizo was hand carved from crocodile wood, a beautiful close grained wood that is perfect for fine carving and develops even richer color with time.